Postpartum Depression

 • Suicidal or homicidal thoughts (women should be asked specifically about such thoughts)

-Because of cultural and social factors, women may not volunteer symptoms of depression, so health care providers should ask women about such symptoms before and after delivery.
+Because of cultural and social factors, women may not report symptoms of depression, so clinicians should ask women about such symptoms before and after delivery.
 Also, women should be taught to recognize symptoms of depression, which they may mistake for the normal effects of new motherhood (eg, fatigue, difficulty concentrating).

 Patients with hallucinations, delusions, or psychotic behavior should be evaluated for postpartum psychosis.